atakanteko/mn-challange-fe/README.md

 I used ReactJS for this part of the app.

-## Structure of Backend Application
+## Structure of Frontend Application
 ### Project Structure